 Okay, now lets leave this example aside and look at another one where changing your perspective gives you so much information about the data.

 Starry Skies and Constellations

 When you look into the starry night and locate a constellation, ask yourself this – are all the stars in that constellation on the same plane?
 Or are they very far away from each other?

 Here is a fantastic video that shows how “correlated” stars in a constellation are.
 You’ll see that the stars are very far away from each other, but, they appear to lie on the same plane, and in a particular shape because we are looking at the stars from Earth.

-The distance between the stars became apparent when we transformed our “viewing position” that allowed us to gain more information about the data and this is what a transform does.
+The distance between the stars became apparent when we transformed our “viewing position” to gain more information about the data, which is what a transform does.

 A transform is a mathematical function that transforms (changes) the input data from one domain (view) to another.
 Applying or using a transform helps,